cowboydaniel/AI-OS/docs/BUILD_PLAN.md

 # AetherOS Build Plan

-This document outlines an initial roadmap for building the AetherOS distribution and developer experience.
+This document outlines an initial roadmap for building the AetherOS distribution and developer experience with a Mint-based remaster strategy.

 ## Objectives
-- Produce a reproducible Linux Mint Cinnamon-based ISO with the AI Desktop Shell preinstalled.
+- Produce a reproducible **Linux Mint Cinnamon-based** ISO with the AI Desktop Shell preinstalled via scripted remastering.
 - Keep developer onboarding simple with scripted setup.
 - Separate system layers (base OS, AI core, UI shell) to allow modular iteration.
+- Store generated ISOs in `artifacts/iso/` using **Git LFS** and publish checksums/signatures alongside releases.

 ## Proposed Repository Layout
-- `build/` – Packer/ISO build configs, preseed/kickstart files, and scripts for remastering the installer.
+- `build/` – Packer/ISO build configs, preseed/kickstart files, and scripts for remastering the Mint installer.
 - `packages/` – Deb or Flatpak packaging for the AI Desktop Shell and supporting services.
 - `services/` – Systemd units and service definitions for the AI core, telemetry, and background daemons.
 - `ui/` – Desktop shell assets (CSS/JS), wallpaper terminal, and frontend components.